google/xls/docs_src/data_layout.md

 the type tree, all leaf nodes are Bits.
-When accessing the underlying storage of a `Bits` via the `ToBytes()` member function, the results are returned in a big-endian layout, i.e, with the most-significant data elements stored in the lowest addressible location.
+When accessing the underlying storage of a `Bits` via the `ToBytes()` member function, the results are returned in a big-endian layout, i.e, with the most-significant data elements stored in the lowest addressable location.
 For example, the 32-bit value 12,345,678 (0xBC614E), would be returned as:

 ```